 Access to Justice:

-Malawi: Mobile Legal Aid Clinics (in partnership with Center for Human Rights Education Advice and Assistance): Conducted mobile legal aid clinics in three villages in rural Malawi.
+Malawi: Legal Aid Clinics (in partnership with Center for Human Rights Education Advice and Assistance): Conducted mobile legal aid clinics in three villages in rural Malawi.
 Provided individuals in 110 cases with legal assistance on witchcraft accusations, property grabbing, domestic violence, and child maintenance cases.

-Liberia: Access to Justice (in partnership with Carter Center and Justice and Peace Commission): 200-page handbook to assist Carter Center and JPC in improving the design of their community-based paralegal program based on fieldwork in Liberia.
+Liberia: Access to Justice (in partnership with Carter Center and Justice and Peace Commission): 200-page handbook to improve design of community-based paralegal program.

-Malawi: Access to Justice (in partnership with Center for Human Rights Education Advice and Assistance): handbook to assist CHREAA in improving the design of their community-based paralegal program based on fieldwork in Malawi.
+Malawi: Access to Justice (in partnership with Center for Human Rights Education Advice and Assistance): Handbook to assist CHREAA in improving the design of their community-based paralegal program based on fieldwork in Malawi.